chanjbc/JaneLM/README.md

 - argparse
 - tqdm

-## Model Details
+## More Implementation Details
 The model is a decoder-only transformer model using causal self-attention with prenorms (as opposed to the postnorms used in the original implementation).
-The model was trained using the cross-entropy loss with the AdamW optimizer, and trains on the dataset by first selecting random mini-batches of tokens and optimizing autoregressively.
+By default, the model is trained using the cross-entropy loss with the AdamW optimizer, and trains on the dataset by first selecting random mini-batches of tokens of length context_size and optimizing autoregressively.
 While training, the training/validation losses are averaged over multiple passes, reducing the noise of the error signals, and early stopping is additionally used to stop training before overfitting begins.
+For tokenization, this repo accepts either character-level tokenization or tiktoken GPT-2 tokenization.

 ## Usage
 You can either use this repository to train your own model or run the sample 70 M model (see ["Running the 70 M Model"](#running-the-70-m-model)).